 - In a small pot, add the milk and vanilla paste and heat gently on the lowest setting – we simply want to infuse the milk with the vanilla pod / paste but we absolutely do not want to let this boil.

 - In a separate, medium-sized pot, whisk the sugar and eggs until well combined.

 - Now add the cornstarch (sieve to avoid lumps) to the sugar-egg mixture and whisk through until well combined.

 - Slowly pour the warm milk over the egg-sugar-cornstarch mixture whilst continually whisking.
 Do this until well combined.
 We do this slowly so that the eggs don’t cook or curdle from the warm milk.

-- Turn the stove on to low heat and continue to whisk the mixture until it starts to thicken – this may take 8-10 minutes so be patient.
+- Turn the stove on to low heat and continue to whisk the mixture until it starts to thicken – this may take anything from 20-30 minutes so be patient.
 It will start to thicken and then boil.
 As soon as it starts to boil, whisk for another 30 seconds and then remove from heat. (this time of 30 seconds would double if you doubled this recipe as it is based on the amount of milk – 30 seconds per 500ml milk)